Enghuda/warmup-w11d04-rails-review/README.md

-2. What two columns must be present in a join table?
+2. What two columns must be present in a join table? by ID
 3. Given the example below, edit the code to define a has many :through relationship.

     ```ruby
     class Customer < ActiveRecord::Base
+        has many: :products
     end

     class Product < ActiveRecord::Base
+        has many: :cutomers
     end

     class Purchase < ActiveRecord::Base
+        has many: :customer
     end
     ```